 IACUC CITI Training

-Because of the intimate and highly individualized nature of most research projects involving animals, the most important training will necessarily be hands-on, and conducted by an experienced investigator, the Animal Care Facilities Manager, or the Campus Veterinarian.
+Because of the intimate and highly individualized nature of most research projects involving animals, the most important training will necessarily be hands-on, and conducted by an experienced investigator, the Animal Care Facility Manager, or the Campus Veterinarian.
 However, it is essential that all researchers and instructors working with animals understand the key principles, policies, and responsibilities that are involved with animal-related research and teaching.